 - The Pan American Health Organization (PAHO) passes a resolution calling for the elimination of onchocerciasis as a public health problem in the Americas by the year 2007.

-- The Onchocerciasis Elimination Program for the Americas (OEPA), formed by the River Blindness Foundation and currently sponsored by The Carter Center, brings together the ministries of health of six countries in the Americas affected by onchocerciasis.
+- The Onchocerciasis Elimination Program for the Americas (OEPA), formed by the River Blindness Foundation and sponsored by The Carter Center, is launched to coordinate elimination in the 6 endemic countries in the Americas: Brazil, Colombia, Ecuador, Guatemala, Mexico, and Venezuela.

-- Merck expands MDP to include Mectizan for the elimination of lymphatic filariasis (LF) in African countries and Yemen where the disease is co-endemic with river blindness.
-This begins a partnership between Merck and GlaxoSmithKline (GSK) through GSK’s donation of albendazole for LF elimination, which would be distributed with Mectizan.
+- Merck & Co., Inc. expands the mandate of MDP to include Mectizan for the elimination of lymphatic filariasis (LF) in African countries and Yemen where the disease is co-endemic with river blindness.
+GlaxoSmithKline (GSK) donates albendazole for co-distribution with Mectizan for LF elimination in Africa and Yemen where onchocerciasis is co-endemic.
+This begins a partnership between Merck & Co., Inc., GlaxoSmithKline, and MDP to coordinate the donations of Mectizan and albendazole.

 - Merck and MDP celebrate the 250 millionth treatment of Mectizan in Bombani, Tanzania.

-- Colombia stops treatment with Mectizan for river blindness and becomes the first country to begin the three-year post-treatment surveillance phase.
+- Colombia stops treatment for river blindness and becomes the first country to begin the 3-year post-treatment surveillance phase.

-- PAHO passes a resolution calling for the interruption of transmission of river blindness in the Americas by the year 2012.
+- PAHO passes an updated resolution CD48.R12 calling for the interruption of transmission of river blindness in the Americas by 2012.

 - WHO confirms the potential for elimination of the transmission of river blindness with ivermectin in some parts of Africa.